Lurene Tuttle: Personal life

 Tuttle married Melville Ruick, an actor whom she had met during her radio years; the couple had a daughter, Barbara (1930–1974), who was married to film composer John Williams.

 Tuttle and Ruick eventually divorced.
 She then married Frederick W. Cole, an engineer, on November 27, 1950, in Pasadena, California.
 She sued him for divorce on January 4, 1956.

-She became a respected acting coach and teacher—something she had always done, even at the height of her acting career (she often re-trained radio actors who had been away from the craft during service in World War II).
+She became a respected acting coach and teacher, even making time for it at the height of her acting career.
+She often re-trained radio actors who had been away from the craft during service in World War II.

 Tuttle had a hobby of collecting toy dogs.
 A 1930 newspaper article reported "Her dressing room shelf is filled with more than 200 miniature replicas of every variety of dog known."

 Death

 Tuttle died from cancer on May 28, 1986, at a hospital in Encino, California.
 Memorial services were held June 2, 1986, at Church of the Recessional at Forest Lawn Memorial Park, Glendale.

+Her Sam Spade co-star Howard Duff, who delivered her eulogy, remembered Tuttle:She could just take hold of a part and do something with it...I think she never met a part she didn't like.
+She just loved to work; she loved to act.
+She's a woman who was born to do what she was doing and loved every minute of it.